 If you need any assistance choosing your padded envelopes then please call the Office Allsorts team on 0115 9455833.

 Padded Bags -Offer exceptionally strong protection for bulky or heavy items.
-Manufactured from highly durable tear resistant and puncture resistant kraft paper and come with a double glued bottom flap for extra protection.
+Padded bags are manufactured from highly durable tear resistant and puncture resistant kraft paper.
+They come with a double glued bottom flap for extra protection.
 As with bubble bags Jiffy are the market leaders in this type of product.
+The padding that provides the protection is made of fibre cushioning and therefore means the bags are often fully recyclable.

 Below is a helpful guide to padded envelopes detailing sizes, bag references and suggestions for usage.